flying7eleven/galaxy_nvim/README.md

 galaxy_nvim
 ==========

-This role can be used to install and set up `neovim` on your linux computer.
+This role can be used to install and set up `neovim` on your linux computer. **WARNING**: Be aware, that on Debian/Ubuntu computers, this playbook will only install the configuration files, not neovim itself.

 Requirements
 ------------